nappingrn/rustlings/README.md

-a daily practice repo to help keep the habit of daily programming
+a daily practice repo to help keep the ghabit of daily programming